Vine Ripe Nutrition Logo

 While the stew is cooking, cut up garnishes and get them ready to top the stew.

-If you feel pressed for time, instead of making the green chili and tomatillo puree from scratch, you might want to try this low fodmap green salsa from Fody Foods!
+If you feel pressed for time making this green chili stew vegetarian version, instead of making the chile verde seasoning from scratch, you might want to try this low fodmap green salsa from Fody Foods!
 If you click on the link and purchase this green salsa, I will receive a portion of this sale.
 This company makes some delicious products that are all low in fodmap and makes eating a low fodmap diet easier!

 Enjoy Green Chili Stew Using Low Fodmap Lentils

-I hope learning about low fodmap lentils being a healthy choice for people with IBS that you find some flexibility in your diet.
+I hope learning how to make this recipe for green chili stew.
+And also, how lentils are a low fodmap choice for people with IBS that you find some flexibility in your diet.
 I even like to mix them in with beans that are more difficult for me to digest.
 That way I can reduce the amount of the higher fodmap beans in my recipes while still having a few of them!

 As a nutritionist in Asheville, NC, I love knowing that I can share things that can help people live healthier lives.
-In addition to my recipe, I also provide nutrition counseling and programs.
+In addition to my food blog, I also provide nutrition counseling and programs.
 You can find out about some of the ways that I can help here!

 error: Content is protected !!